turingschool/md_launch_curriculum/lessons/mod1/Collections.md

 dogBreeds.Add("poodle");
 ```

+All lists, regardless of how they are first created, can respond to some built-in methods, like `Add()`.
+You can find a list of these methods on the [Microsoft Docs](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.list-1?view=net-6.0)

 Just like arrays, a list can only contain **elements** of the same type - this is why we must declare what kind of object a List will contain.

 ### Accessing and Manipulating List Items
 <!-- Where is this work happening?
 An already built REPL with some starter code might be a good scaffolded approaach here. -->
 > With a partner, take a look at the resources linked below, and see if you can accomplish the following:
+> 1. Create a new Console Application in Visual Studio called 'Collections'
+> 1. In 'Program.cs', create a variable `dogBreeds` that holds a `List<string>` of breeds (you can use the data from the example above)
 > 1. [Resource](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/collections#BKMK_SimpleCollection): Add another dog breed to `dogBreeds`.
 > 2. [Resource](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/collections#BKMK_SimpleCollection): Remove "poodle" from the list.
 > 3. [Resource](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.list-1.sort?view=net-6.0): Use a method to sort the list alphabetically.